 Learn more in our Square Online review, or how to create a free Square Online Store in minutes with our step-by-step guide.

-Native add-on business tools
+Add-on business tools

 Some popular solutions include:

-- Square Marketing: Square offers email and SMS text message marketing including automations, segmentations, and personalization options.
+- Square Marketing: Square offers email and SMS text message marketing, including automations, segmentations, and personalization options.

 - Square Loyalty: Customizable loyalty program that customers can enroll in right from the checkout screen or POS with automated rewards and messaging.